 Most children's needs can be met by their school or pre-school setting, sometimes with the help of outside specialists.
 Schools1 receive funding to support children with special educational needs by giving them extra or specific help.
 Please visit getting extra help at school for more information.

 However, in some cases the local authority will be asked to make a statutory assessment of a child's educational needs.
-After the assessment, if the authority decides that a child needs special help which is greater than can be provided by the school's resources, they must write a statement of special educational needs (SEN)2.
+After the assessment, if the authority decides that a child needs special help which is greater than can be provided by the school's resources, they must write a statement of special educational needs.
 This describes all the child's needs and details the specialist help and provision required to meet those needs.

 You've heard from your child's school that a statutory assessment has been requested for your son or daughter, or you may have thought about requesting one yourself, as you think they need more help than the school can give at present.
 But what exactly is the assessment process?